ojosdegris/jquery-tokeninput/README.md

 Documentation, Features and Demos
 ---------------------------------
-Full details and documentation can be found on the project page here:
+Working example can be found here:

 <http://jsfiddle.net/vittore/8jjWW/3//>